Amazon Business Wholesale: Operator Guide

 - Amazon Seller Central MCP

-Hosted MCP server for Seller Central, Ads, inventory, catalog, ranking, finance, and fulfillment data.
+Hosted MCP server for Seller Central, Ads, inventory, catalog, finance, and fulfillment data.

 How agentcentral normalizes Amazon seller data before exposing it to AI clients.